MochiLibraries/llvm-project/README.md

 * `pathogen_BeginEnumerateDeclarationsRaw` / `pathogen_EnumerateDeclarationsRawMoveNext`
   * Enumerates child declarations from a declaration context without any filtering.
   * In particular, this is useful for enumerating the members of an implicitly-instantiated template specialization.
+* `pathogen_GetArrangedFunction`
+  * Queries Clang's code generator to determine how a function call is arranged.

 This fork was never really intended to be merged into libclang proper.
 The API shape doesn't match exactly what libclang provides, and it only exists to support [ClangSharp.Pathogen](https://github.com/InfectedLibraries/ClangSharp.Pathogen) (and as such are accessed via C# bindings, hence the lack of a header file.)